paulichdom/dom-blog/src/content/posts/exploring-closures-in-javascript.md

 ---
 title: 'Exploring Closures in JavaScript: Examples and Use Cases'
 date: '10-04-2023'
-excerpt: 'Closures are an important concept in JavaScript that allow for powerful and flexible programming techniques.
-A closure is created when a function is defined inside another function and it retains access to the parent function''s variables even after the parent function has finished executing.
-By understanding how closures work, you can take advantage of them to create private variables, implement callbacks and event handlers, and more.'
+excerpt: "Closures are an important concept in JavaScript that allow for powerful and flexible programming techniques.
+A closure is created when a function is defined inside another function and it retains access to the parent function's variables even after the parent function has finished executing.
+By understanding how closures work, you can take advantage of them to create private variables, implement callbacks and event handlers, and more."
 isFeatured: true
 ---